en_USEnglish

 Form field management

 Form management in React JS can be handled using state management and events.
-You can store form field values in the state of a React component and update them using onChange.
+You can store form field values in the state of a React component and update them using events. onChange.
 Here is an example of how to manage form fields with React JS :

 );